raw-labs/hello-world/README.md

 ![Token from the RAW admin console](images/token1.png)<br>

 ### 2. GitHub
-- Log into your GitHub account, go to this page, then Fork the hello-world repository (top right) to your account<br>
+- Log into your GitHub account, go to this [hello-world](https://github.com/raw-labs/hello-world) page, then Fork the repository (top right) to your account<br>
 add image: todo
 - RAW needs access to your new repository in order to synchronize and execute code.
-Go to our [Repository Reader](https://github.com/apps/raw-repository-reader), Click Congfigure and select your GitHub Account, then the repository you just created, to allow RAW to access it.
-(You can also give RAW access to all repositories)<br>
+Go to our [Repository Reader](https://github.com/apps/raw-repository-reader) GitHub app, Click Congfigure and select your GitHub Account, then the repository you just created, to allow RAW to access it.
+(You can also give RAW access to all, or multiple repositories)<br>
 ![Repository access](images/screen2.png)<br>
 - Go to the RAW App again (Admin interface) and select 'Repositories' on the left hand side.
 Click '+Add' then select your new repository to add to your account.<br>
 add image:todo